erinmikailstaples/Agent-Adventures/00-Fixed-Automation/00-Example/README.md

 ## Overview

 This example demonstrates a **Level -1: Fixed Automation** agent that fetches weather data from an API and generates a simple report.
-This agent follows rigid, pre-programmed instructions without any intelligence or adaptation.
+This agent follows rigid, pre-programmed instructions without any intelligence or adaptation, but is enhanced with **Ollama** for better report generation.

+### Why Ollama Enhancement?

+- **🆓 Free**: No API costs for report enhancement
+- **🔒 Private**: All processing happens locally
+- **⚡ Fast**: No network latency for LLM calls
+- **🛠️ Customizable**: Use any compatible model
+- **📱 Offline**: Works without internet connection
+- **📈 Better Reports**: AI-generated weather summaries

 ## What This Agent Does

 - Fetches weather data from OpenWeatherMap API
 - Generates a simple text report
+- **Enhanced with Ollama** for AI-generated weather summaries
 - Saves the report to a file
 - Runs on a fixed schedule (every hour)